mikey242/kudos-donations/readme.txt

 == Changelog ==

-= 2.7.5 =
+= 2.8.0 =
 * *NEW* You can now add a donation form without using a button or popup.
 This can be selected in the side panel when placing a Kudos block, or if using the shortcode by adding the attribute type="form".
-* Allow adding additional funds to campaign.
+* *NEW* Allow adding additional funds to campaign.
 Useful if you receive donations for your campaign outside of Kudos.
+* *NEW* Add ability to choose custom theme color.
+* Implementation of dependency injection using PHP-DI.
+This will result in faster, cleaner, easier to maintain code.
+* Use Laravel-Mix for building assets.
-* Move goal icon in front of goal amount
+* Move goal icon in front of goal amount.
-* Add ability to chose custom theme color
 * Update Mollie API client to 2.36.1
 * Update ActionScheduler to 3.2.1
 * Update TailwindCSS to 2.2.4